-The principal amount of the Syndicate Facility is US\$274 million which is repayable over 9 years at an all-in interest rate of 6 month LIBOR+4.7% with interest and principal repayments made bi-annually (except the first year which is annually).
+The original principal amount of the Syndicate Facility is US\$274 million which is repayable over 9 years at an all-in interest rate of 6 month LIBOR+4.7% with interest and principal repayments made bi-annually (except the first year which has no principal repayment).
 The initial two principal repayments of US\$21 million were paid on November 20, 2015 and on May 20, 2016.

-As at March 31, 2016 the Company was in default of certain covenants under the Syndicate Facility.
-The Syndicate is aware that certain project economic parameters, including, inter alia, the debt repayment reserve account and the debt recovery ratio, do not meet the Syndicate Facility threshold.
-The Syndicate has held discussions with the Primeline with respect to support for the Company during the Zhejiang Gas Arbitration and CNOOC Arbitration and a reduced capital repayment on the Syndicate Facility in November 2016 were that to prove necessary.
-If the Syndicate does not permit Primeline to make reduced payments of principal and interest under the Syndicate Facility, it may materially and adversely affect Primeline's financial position, and Primeline may default under the Syndicate Facility.
-As a result, at March 31, 2016, all amounts due to the Syndicate are shown as current in accordance with IFRS.
-Principal repayment amounts outstanding under the Syndicate Facility are as follows:
+As at March 31 and December 31, 2016, the Company was in default of certain covenants under the Syndicate Facility.
+The Syndicate is aware that certain project economic parameters, including, inter alia, the debt repayment reserve account and the debt recovery ratio, did not meet the Syndicate Facility threshold.
+Thus, all amounts due to the Syndicate are shown as current in accordance with IFRS.